Appearance

 Implementation Status

-Implemented in services/market-backend:
+Implemented in backend:

 - SQLite migrations and repository layer.